iotgdev/xcm/README.md

 The cross customer model (XCM) is a machine learning modelling system designed to take features from openrtb auctions and determine the probability of a good behaviour auction from some predetermined definition of good behaviour.

+XCM is currently supported for both python2 and python3.

 ## Features

 XCM is designed to be extendable, there are 4 extendable classes defined in `xcm.core.base_classes`: